ReuschelCGN/passwatcher/README.md

 ## Usage
 1. Create the `ex_gyms` table using the `ex_gyms.sql` file.
 Make sure to `USE [manualdb];` before.
-2. `git clone https://github.com/ccev/passwatcher.git && cd passwatcher`, `pip[3[.6]] install -r requirements.txt`, then copy and rename `default.ini.example` to `default.ini` and fill out everything.
+2. `git clone https://github.com/ccev/passwatcher.git` then copy and rename `default.ini.example` to `default.ini` and fill out everything.
-3. Set up the script to run in a loop.
-I recommend to use cron to have it running everyday at around 7:40pm GMT (the time passes are given out) (we'll find out the exact perfect time soon!)
+3. `docker-compose up -d passwatcher`
+4. The script to run in a loop hourly.
-4. Run the script once.
-It will fill out the extra table and that's it.
+5. When the script runs first time, it will fill out the extra table and that's it.
 First pass webhooks will be going out next time passes are given out.

 ## Configs
 Important config options that aren't self explanatory: